cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Customize the Writing Form Instructions**  You can now modify all form field labels and descriptions / prompts for the entry fields.

 **Default Menu** On new installs where no menus are defined, the theme generates a simple menu rather than listing all pages